Realization of high-fidelity CZ and ZZ-free iSWAP gates with a tunable coupler: Z-pulse transient calibration

 where $V_{\mathrm{in,step}}(t)$ corresponds to a step function generated by AWG and $V_{\mathrm{out,step}}(t)$ corresponds to the response of the qubit to the step function.
 Note that we express the qubit response $V_{\mathrm{out,step}}(t)$ in the unit of AWG voltage and calculate the relative amplitude change $V_{\mathrm{out, step}}(t)/V_{\mathrm{in, step}}(t)$.

-In this paper, we use our new technique to reliably characterize long-time scale transients of the Z control pulses~\cite{Sung2020_predistortion}.
-To reduce the impact of low-frequency flux noise onto the signal, we utilize the dynamical decoupling technique~\cite{Viola1998,Viola1999}.
-The detailed protocol and its advantages over the existing techniques will be discussed in Ref.~\cite{Sung2020_predistortion}.
+To reliably characterize long-time scale transients of the Z control pulses, we use a new protocol, which utilizes the Han spin echo technique~\cite{Hahn1950} (detailed procedures will be described in a forthcoming manuscript~\cite{Sung2020_predistortion}).
 We measure the turn-off transients of a square-shaped pulse with fixed duration $\tau_{\mathrm{pulse}}$ and fit the response with the following equation:

 where $V_{\mathrm{in, pulse}}(t)$ corresponds to a $\tau_{\mathrm{pulse}}$-long square-shaped Z-pulse generated by AWG and $V_{\mathrm{out, pulse}}(t)$ corresponds to the response of the qubit to the pulse.
 Figs.~\ref{suppfig:flux_transient_calibration}a and b show the turn-off transients of the QB2 and CPLR Z-pulses, respectively.
 The pulse sequences are illustrated in the insets.
 We plot the relative amplitude change $V_{\mathrm{out, step}}(t)/V_{\mathrm{in, step}}(t)$ as a function of the time delay between the Z-pulse and the tomography pulse $(t-\tau_{\mathrm{pulse}}$).
 We fit the transients with a sum of multiple exponential curves and extract the exponential time constants $\tau_k$ and the corresponding settling amplitudes (Table.~\ref{supptab:transient_calibration}) Notably, we observed long-time transients ($\approx\SI{30}{\micro\second}$) in our experimental setup, which are critical to correct in order to achieve high-fidelity two-qubit gates.
 We also measure and correct transients in the flux crosstalk (Fig.~\ref{suppfig:flux_transient_calibration}c), possibly due to an additional pulse distortion that occurs during the transmission from the end of CPLR's flux line to the QB2's SQUID.